emailherds/emailherds/README.md

 - 💬 Ask me about **my experience as a developer**

-- 📫 How to reach me **clkrdesign@gmail.com**
+- 📫 How to reach me: **clkrdesign@gmail.com**

-- 📄 Learn about my experiences: [resume](https://drive.google.com/file/d/1bIzCGsIm-SyUJf3vQuljnyvNZY0kB9fs/view?usp=sharing)
+- 📄 Learn about my experiences: [my resume](https://drive.google.com/file/d/1bIzCGsIm-SyUJf3vQuljnyvNZY0kB9fs/view?usp=sharing)

 - ⚡ Fun fact **some hobbies I have include drawing and playing the viola**